Gibyeng/GLP/README.md

 # GLP
-A light GPU system for label propagation
+A light GPU system for variants of label propagation
+# Compilation
+# Running code in GLP
+# APIs